-Those who believe abortion is an acceptable option don’t seem to understand that it is a grave offense to God.
+Those who believe abortion is acceptable don’t seem to understand that it is a grave offense to God.
 Abortion kills someone who bears God’s image, and it causes significant emotional and spiritual trauma to the mom and dad.
 But the damage doesn’t stop there.

 Because of abortion, the world is missing millions of sons and daughters, brothers and sisters, husbands and wives, and grandchildren.
 The rippling effects of abortion never end.

 Abortion is not health care, nor is it a right.
 Just as we don’t have the right to kill a person outside the womb, we don’t have the right to kill someone inside the womb.

 Some say that pro-life people only care about the baby, not the mom.
 But the operation of hundreds of pregnancy support centers across the country demonstrates that’s not true.
 We love them both, and we help both.